For this barn door, you need:

-The photo below shows how the pieces of bamboo are all glued together.
+The photo shows how the pieces of bamboo are all glued together.
 The skewers at the top of the photo form the horizontal spar.
-See how each tip is raised away from the table top.
+See how each tip is raised away from the tabletop.
 The short bits in the middle just lay flat against the table.

-The other skewers form the 2 diagonal spars.
-These have all the bamboo lying flat against the table top.
+The other skewers form the two diagonal spars.
+These have all the bamboo lying flat against the tabletop.

 To make sure there are no kinks at the joins, get your head down low and look along the spars.
-Shift one or 2 skewers a little, if necessary, before the glue dries!
+Shift one or two skewers a little, if necessary, before the glue dries!

-20 pound strength Dacron line is ample for all the Skewer Series kites.
+Dacron line in 20 to 50-pound strength is suitable for all the Skewer Series kites.

 All the construction details for the bridle are contained in the large photo below.
 Look and read carefully, and you can't go wrong on this rather important bit!
-Just use 20 or 30 pound flying line for the bridle pieces.
+Just use Dacron line for the bridle pieces.

 TIP: Secure the slip knots around the bamboo with a blob of wood glue, so they can't loosen.